bijstaan/Staat/README.md

 - Easy to use SPA Dashboard for IT Admins (Incident Reporting)
 - Simple Deployment

+### Future Plans
+- Async cluster, no central database
+  - Goal is to allow multiple installs to link together with no central database
+  - Would allow easy install across many platforms with no external dependencies
+  - Prevents failure due to database errors or other issues

 ### Why the AGPL v3 License
 To make this decision clearer we first need to clear up some misconceptions that companies seem to have: